 Mr. Bornstein has a M.S. in biology and a B.A. in philosophy and history of science, with a minor in physics.
 He is also a certified facilitator and Six Sigma Black Belt (a statistical process improvement approach).

 "Jacob is a guy you can trust to get a job done and done right."

 Wellstone Collaborative Strategies Operates on a network model, pulling together the right consultants for our projects.
 Below are some of our associations and affiliated partners.

-The Civic Consulting Network is a consortium of independent Colorado consultants with a shared mission to collectively support clients in making a meaningful impact.
+The Civic Consulting Collaborative is a consortium of independent Colorado consultants with a shared mission to collectively support clients in making a meaningful impact.
 Our expertise ranges from the health care system to natural resource management, from early childhood to climate change.
 We offer facilitation, evaluation, strategic planning, organizational change management, coaching, research, public relations, engagement, and a variety of other services to state and local government, foundations, nonprofits, and social enterprises.
-Jacob is a principal with the Civic Consulting Network
+Jacob is a principal and founding board member of the Civic Consulting Collaborative.